Classical causal models for Bell and Kochen-Specker inequality violations require fine-tuning: Conclusion

 Furthermore, the present derivation suggests a path for an experimentally robust generalisation.
 Given a \emph{measure} of causal connection \cite{Janzing2013, Chaves2015a}, we can propose a \emph{generalised principle of no-fine-tuning}: a causal model should not allow causal connections \emph{stronger than needed} to explain the observed deviations from no-disturbance.
 It would be interesting to determine whether testable constraints can be derived this way.
-Another interesting question is whether the proof in this paper can be extended to arbitrary numbers of measurements per context.
+Another interesting question is whether the proof can be extended to arbitrary numbers of measurements per context.

 From the point of view of applications, we may understand fine-tuning as a kind of ``resource waste'', postulating causal links that are not directly observed in the phenomena, but are washed-out by our ignorance of underlying parameters.
-It would be plausible to conjecture that quantum causal models \cite{Henson2014, Pienaar2015, Chaves2015, Costa2016, Allen2016}, on the other hand, can avoid fine-tuning in explaining contextual correlations.
-Such a result could provide a potential explanatory basis for the power of contextual correlations: since classical simulations of quantum correlations are essentially classical causal models, they must necessarily waste resources via fine-tuning.
+It is plausible to conjecture that quantum causal models \cite{Henson2014, Pienaar2015, Chaves2015, Costa2016, Allen2016}, on the other hand, can avoid fine-tuning in explaining quantum correlations.
+If we think of classical causal models as classical simulations of quantum phenomena, the present result implies that they must necessarily waste resources via fine-tuning.
+A quantification of this intuition could potentially provide a novel picture to explain the power of contextuality as a resource for quantum computation.

 Finally, it would be interesting to determine whether the generalised notions of noncontextuality given by the formalism of Spekkens \cite{Spekkens2005} can also be understood as arising from no-fine-tuning.